kajijp/gensyn-protocol/README.md

 * If you had any local changes, you have to do it again.

 ### 3- Re-run Node
-Head back to [4) Run the swarm](https://github.com/kajijp/gensyn-protocol/blob/main/README.md#choose-installer) and re-run Node.
+Head back to [Run the swarm](https://github.com/kajijp/gensyn-protocol/blob/main/README.md#choose-installer) and re-run Node.

 ---